How Does It Work?

 - #7 — Access To the VAA Online Glossary.
 All of the reference books in the Virtual Art Academy are cross-referenced into a large knowledge base, to give you access to the information you need at your finger tips.
 No more looking searching for hours through hundreds of art books to try to find that bit of information you read somewhere.

 - #8 — Access To the VAA Special Interest Groups for oil painters, watercolor painters, pastel artists, digital artists, plein air painters, and artists interested in figure and portrait work.

 - #9 — Free Course Updates.
 All of the lessons are being continually added to, with new examples and other resources to help you learn.
 All these updates are FREE for members.

 What happens at the end of the four years?

 At the end of the four year program you have two choices:

 - Download the complete Virtual Art Academy® Reference Library to your computer, and cancel your membership, or

-- (what the majority of our graduate students choose), continue your membership of the Virtual Art Academy and take advantage of all the various resources we offer on our Online Campus to help our Graduates continually develop their skills.
+- Continue your membership of the Virtual Art Academy and take advantage of all the various resources we offer on our Online Campus to help our Graduates develop their skills even further.